mrpotatoes/computer-science-in-javascript/docs/system-design/architectures/rate-limiter.md

 A rate limiter needs to _remember_ who is who when they are making a request so decisions can be made based on that requester.
 Basically we need to save that ID somehow and since we want extremely low so it wouldn't behoove of us to use a disk storage mechanism to save that data.
 Not even a database (that's disk IO).
 Instead using `System Memory` (`RAM`) would be the most performant.

 Just remember, you'll need to know _HOW_ much RAM you'll need and that depends on the hash you'd use to identify requester IDs.
-Servers (or even AWS components) can easily handle 132GB of memory[^memory-angent]! 😳😳😳.
+Servers (or even AWS components) can easily handle 132GB of memory[^memory-management]! 😳😳😳.

 About storage. `User + Requests Count`